We are no longer accepting applications for 2019.

 Summer Academy program participants may only take courses from Summer Session A unless they receive special permission to attend Session B or D. These sessions are not recommended as they may overlap with the start of the fall-term at most local high schools.

 - Summer Session A (June 24 - July 27)

 - Priority Application Deadline - April 7

 *Students who submit their applications before April 7 will be processed early and will be allowed to register for courses in late April.
-Applications accepted after April 7 be processed after the May 17 deadline has passed and will be able to register for courses once we have processed applications and admittance (late May).
+Applications accepted after April 7 be processed after the May 24th deadline has passed and will be able to register for courses once we have processed applications and admittance (late May).